Vietnamese Peanut Sauce For Spring Rolls

 Instructions

-• Heat pan on medium heat, then add oil and garlic.
+• Heat pan on medium heat, then add 2 tbsp neutral cooking oil and 4 cloves garlic.
 Saute until lightly browned.

 2 tbsp neutral cooking oil, 4 cloves garlic